Material-handling equipment: Storage equipment

 Storage equipment is used for holding or buffering materials over a period of time.
 The design of each type of storage equipment, along with its use in warehouse design, represents a trade-off between minimizing handling costs, by making material easily accessible, and maximizing the utilization of space (or cube).
 If materials are stacked directly on the floor, then no storage equipment is required, but, on average, each different item in storage will have a stack only half full; to increase cube utilization, storage racks can be used to allow multiple stacks of different items to occupy the same floor space at different levels.
 The use of racks becomes preferable to floor storage as the number of units per item requiring storage decreases.
 Similarly, the depth at which units of an item are stored affects cube utilization in proportion to the number of units per item requiring storage.

 Pallets can be stored using single- and double-deep racks when the number of units per item is small, while pallet-flow and push-back racks are used when the units per item are mid-range, and floor-storage or drive-in racks are used when the number of units per item is large, with drive-in providing support for pallet loads that cannot be stacked on top of each other.
 Individual cartons can either be picked from pallet loads or can be stored in carton-flow racks, which are designed to allow first-in, first-out (FIFO) carton access.
 For individual piece storage, bin shelving, storage drawers, carousels, and A-frames can be used.

+Engineered systems

+Engineered systems are automated solutions designed to streamline and optimize material handling processes.
 An automatic storage/retrieval system (AS/RS) is an integrated computer-controlled storage system that combines storage medium, transport mechanism, and controls with various levels of automation for fast and accurate random storage of products and materials.